IHE/ITI.Topologies/topologies.md

 Organization.partOf is the simplest way to represent a relationship between two Organizations.
 When child organizations have a partOf relationship with a parent, there is ambiguity around whether requesting data from, or delivering messages to, the parent organization will return data from, or route the message to, the child organizations.
 Alternatively, mCSD supplies an OrganizationAffiliation.code - DocShare-federate - that can be used on an OrganizationAffiliation Resource to explicitly declare that a parent provides document sharing access to a child organization.
-As is, it must be assumed that children are accessible for all document sharing technologies supported by the parent; there is no way to declare that the parent endpoints will work for document query and retrieve but not message delivery, for example. mCSD might declare a more granular set of OrganizationAffiliation codes in the future to help facilitate this level of nuance.
+The DocShare-federate code implies that children are accessible for all document sharing technologies supported by the parent; there is no way to declare that the parent endpoints will work for document query and retrieve but not message delivery, for example. mCSD might declare a more granular set of OrganizationAffiliation codes in the future to help facilitate this level of nuance.

 Because the use of partOf is not explicit in whether it signifies that a parent Organization provides document sharing access to its children, directory policy will need to clarify the meaning of partOf with respect to Document Sharing.